RedHatQE/carbon/docs/users/best_practices.rst

     The advantage to a standard structure allows for other users to easily re-run & update a scenario in their environment with minimal effort.
-    It will also help will consistency in carbon's usage, making it easier to understand someone's scenario.
+    It will also help with consistency in carbon's usage, making it easier to understand someone's scenario.

 Below is a tree formatted scenario structure for a multi product scenario.